-Gary H. Zeman, Sc.D., CHP CDR, MSC, USN (ret)
+Gary H. Zeman, Sc.D., CHP CDR, MSC, USN (Ret.)

-Dr. Zeman, a certified health physicist and retired Navy Commander, is an expert on radiation health matters.
-He currently is the Radiological Control Manager & Radiation Protection Group Leader at the Lawrence Berkeley National Laboratory where he leads the ionizing and nonionizing radiation protection program for the country's oldest national laboratory.
-He has also been the manager of the Radiation Protection Department, AT&T Bell Laboratories, where he managed the ionizing and nonionizing radiation protection program including wireless and optical product safety for this major industrial R&D lab and telecommunications equipment manufacturer.
-In the Navy, he served in a number of billets at the Armed Forces Radiobiology Research Institute of the Defense Nuclear Agency, including Head of the Military Requirements and Applications Department, and Chairman of the Radiation Sciences Department.
+Dr. Zeman, a certified health physicist, is an expert on radiation health matters.
+Dr. Zeman served a 20-year career as a Radiation Health Officer in the U.S. Navy Medical Service Corps, and retired from the U.S. Navy with the rank of Commander.
+He currently holds the position of Radiological Safety Officer at Argonne National Laboratory, and previously held the position of Radiological Control Manager at Lawrence Berkeley National Laboratory.
+He has also worked at AT&T Bell Laboratories and Lucent Technologies as Manager of Radiation Protection and Product Safety.
+In the Navy, Dr. Zeman's assignments included Radiation Safety Officer for the National Naval Medical Center, and research scientist and research programs manager at the Armed Forces Radiobiology Research Institute of the Defense Nuclear Agency.
 While serving at the Armed Forces Radiobiology Research Institute, Dr. Zeman was active in research on the biological effects of ionizing radiation, and supported the activities of NATO Research Study Group 5 on the potential effects of nuclear weapons in battlefield situations.
 He has authored a number of publications on ionizing radiation effects and measurements.